The-Flatlanders/geolocation-groovy/README.md

 IDT is starting a valuable package delivery service and has already developed half of the software/hardware solution needed to track all of the valuable packages.
 IDT has built custom GPS units for each package that will transmit positional data to our network.
 IDT has also aggregated all of the data for all of the packages in one place since all of the packages report to the same RESTful web service.
 This program is intended to be the other side: the interface with the user.

 ##Basic Explanation of How Our Solution Works
 The front end html and javascript display the website.
-These files are located in the Web folder.
+These files are located in the Web folder. ****EDIT: in the recent commits, the web folder was renamed to htdocs.
 The javascript calls doPost() and doGet() methods in PackageTrackingJettyWebServer to retrieve and update information about the packages.
 PackageTrackingJettyWebServer stores package information and receives updates from packages.
 Event Simulator simulates package track updates and is run by the batch files.

 ##Setting up Eclipse
 First you need to download the latest version of eclipse.
 Then you must install a few plugins to enable the compiling of our code.
 To install plugins in eclipse, you will need to go to help>install new software.
 In the box labeled work with, you will paste links to download sites where the  plugins we need are available.
 The first site you will need to paste in this area is